 Testing if you have symptoms

 TIP: If you’re on holiday in the Netherlands and develop symptoms, you can also receive a test.
-Call the number above to make an appointment.
+You can find a commercial test centre online.

 It typically takes up to 48 hours to receive your test results.

 Testing if you have been a close-contact of someone with coronavirus